 To mushrooms, add pancetta.
 Saute until pancetta is golden and starting to crisp up, 2 to 5 minutes (depending on thickness).

-Add butter and garlic to pan.
+Add butter (portion for pot pie) and garlic to pan.
 When butter melts, sprinkle flour over top.
 Stir until no dry spots remain.